vrugtehagel/yozo/README.md

 This is the main repository for Yozo, the tiniest no-build developer-first Web Components library.

+> [!IMPORTANT]
+> The [website](https://yozo.ooo/) documents all of Yozo's features in detail.
+This README instead describes the codebase, for those looking to fork it and/or contribute.

 ## Getting started

 To do any development on Yozo, first make sure you have [Deno](https://deno.com/) installed.
 Then, there are three tasks available: